simbroadcasts/react-node-insim/README.md

 );
 ```

-## Buttons
+## Button

-To render an InSim button, use the `<Button>` component.
+The Button component is used to display a button in LFS.

-- InSim buttons are drawn on a 200 by 200 canvas
+- Buttons are drawn on a 200 by 200 canvas using absolute positioning
 - The maximum number of rendered buttons on a screen is 240

 ### Import